 Ties for Dance Troupes

 Ties can serve as an additional eye-catching piece of panache for your dance group's costumes or outfits.
 Ballroom dancing?
 A nice black or white bow tie is in order.
-Or perhaps a solid color bow tie that matches the parter's dress.
+Or perhaps a solid color bow tie that matches the partner's dress.
 In a Country Western or line dancing group?
-Some eye-catching Kentucky colonel string ties are an appropriate and fun piece of neckwear for your dancers to wear.
+Some eye-catching Kentucky colonel string ties are an appropriate and fun piece of neckwear to try.
 Performing tap or jazz dance?
 Cool, stylish skinny ties may be just the right accent piece.
 Frequent costume changes?
 Our zipper ties are quite popular with dancers.
 The ties are pre-tied and quickly slip on and off over the head.
 Unlike a clip-on tie, there is a band around the dancer's neck so the tie will stay securely in place through any dance number.

 Like every component of your dancers' costumes, it all depends on the style of dance and the mood of your particular dances.
 Be creative!